eeeschwartz/content-guide/pages/punctuation.md

 **En Dash (–)**

-> An en dash is half the width of an em dash.
-Use the en dash, with spaces on both sides, to indicate continuing numbers or date:
+> AP Style does not use en dashes.
+An en dash is half the width of an em dash.
+Some other styles call for en dashes to indicate ranges of dates or times, or with some compound modifiers.

->> *pp. 25 – 52.*
+>> *pp. 25–52.*
 >> *Oct.
-1985 – Jan.
+1985–Jan.
 1987.*

 **Exclamation point (!)**

-> Avoid overuse of this mark!
-Use the mark to express a high degree of surprise, incredulity or other strong emotion.
-And please, use only one at a time!
-Place the mark inside quotation marks when used as part of a quote.
+> Use the mark to express a high degree of surprise, incredulity or other strong emotion.
+Avoid overuse.
+Place the mark inside quotation marks when it is part of the quoted material.

 >> *Incorrect: "Stop!", the police officer yelled.*